Take the Scenic Route and Discover Sanetsch Pass in Switzerland

 How long is the road to Col du Sanetsch?

 Starting at Conthey (in the district of Conthey in the canton of Valais), the road is 25.9 km (16.09 miles) long.
-Beyond the lake, the road goes further to the Lac de Sanetsch for 5,5 km.
-The road to the summit is very steep, hitting a 14.5% of maximum gradient through some of the ramps.
+Beyond the lake, the road leads to the Lac de Sanetsch, aka Lac de Sénin.
+The road was built for the construction of the reservoir.
+It’s said to be the most demanding climb in Valais, hitting a 14.5% of maximum gradient through some of the ramps.
+It's said to be the Swiss version of the famous Passo Stelvio.

 Is the road to Col du Sanetsch open?